-The DHHS MCO PI Coordinator will notify the MCO via email when a Provider has been placed on prepayment review by the Department, and that the list maintained on the secure PI website has been updated.
-The MCO will immediately begin actions to place the Provider on prepayment review, to the same extent as the Department, but no later than five (5) Business Days.
-A full prepayment review will be for all submitted claims and not limited by a particular procedure code or random sample.
-The MCO will document their actions on the Prepayment list located on the secure PI website.
-The MCO may not remove a provider from prepayment claims review until PI/SURs removes the provider from the Medicaid fee for service prepayment review program.
-When PI removes a Provider from Prepayment review, the DHHS MCO PI Coordinator will notify the MCO via email that the Prepayment List maintained on the secure PI website has been updated.
-The MCO will begin actions to remove the Provider from prepayment review.
-If the MCO opts to maintain the Provider on prepayment review, the MCO will issue a new notice to the provider establishing the criteria for the MCO prepayment review.
+PI staff will notify the MCO via email when a Provider is placed on prepayment claims review by the Department, and the DHHS Prepayment List maintained on the secure PI website has been updated.
+The MCO will complete placing the provider in their prepayment claims review program within five (5) Business Days of notification.
+The MCO will document their activity on the Prepayment list located on the secure PI website.
+A full prepayment claims review will include all claims submitted for payment and will not be limited by a particular procedure code or random sample.

-DHHS Prepayment claims review process:
+The MCO may not remove a provider from a PI initiated prepayment claims review until PI documents the PI prepayment review case is closed on the DHHS Prepayment List.
+PI will notify the MCO via email of PI prepayment claims review case closures after documenting the case closures on the DHHS Prepayment List.
+The MCO may maintain the Provider on their prepayment claims review program after PI closes the PI prepayment claims review case by issuing a new notice to the provider establishing the criteria for the MCO prepayment review.

+SCDHHS Prepayment Claims Review Process